vitornt22/juridical-informations/README.md

 ### 4- Setup Finish: After that, you can utilize service offers to our project

 To browse through pages of system to access functions and services by out system

+to consume htmls click on the "consumir html" button next to the "adicionar juiz" button on the process registration screen.
+The htmls are available at templates/htmls